 Submit updated plan to Superintendent, Board and community for review and comment.

-Submit school’s Section 7 allocation requests to the Board, aligned with the SIP and as approved by the council/committee or Principal.
+Submit school’s Section 7 allocation requests to the Board, aligned with the CSIP and as approved by the council/committee or Principal.

-Maintain copies of the plan for five (5) years and other documentation to illustrate compliance with state and federal requirements.
+Maintain copies of the plan permanently and other documentation to illustrate compliance with state and federal requirements.

 ADMINISTRATION $02.442 AP.21